-The historical financial information of Holdings as of and for the six months ended June 30, 2018 were derived from the unaudited financial statements of Holdings, which are incorporated by reference in this prospectus.
-The historical financial information of FinTech as of and for the six months ended June 30, 2018 was derived from the unaudited financial statements of FinTech for the six months ended June 30, 2018, which are incorporated by reference in this prospectus.
+The historical financial information of Holdings as of and for the six months ended June 30, 2018 were derived from the unaudited financial statements of Holdings, which are included elsewhere in this prospectus.
+The historical financial information of FinTech as of and for the six months ended June 30, 2018 was derived from the unaudited financial statements of FinTech for the six months ended June 30, 2018, which are included elsewhere in this prospectus.
 The pro forma statement of operations results for Holdings were derived by combining the 2017 Successor Period and the 2017 Predecessor Period from the audited financial statements of Holdings for the twelve months ended December 31, 2017, which are included elsewhere in this prospectus.
 The historical financial information of FinTech was derived from the audited financial statements of FinTech for the year ended December 31, 2017, which is included elsewhere in this prospectus.
-This information should be read together with Holdings' and FinTech's audited financial statements and related notes, "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," "Management's Discussion and Analysis of Financial Condition and Results of Operations of FinTech" and other financial information included elsewhere and incorporated by reference in this prospectus.
+This information should be read together with Holdings' and FinTech's audited financial statements and related notes, "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Intermex," in this prospectus.